sumbach/modern-cljs/doc/tutorial-13.md

 `validate` function can catch more than one predicate failure for each key.
 That's a very nice feature to have.

-## User defined predicates and functions
+## User-defined predicates and functions

-Even if Valip library already provides, via the `valip.predicates` namespace, a relatively wide range of portable and pre-defined predicates and functions returning predicates, at some point you'll need to define new predicates by yourself.
+Even if Valip already provides, via the `valip.predicates` namespace, a relatively wide range of portable and pre-defined predicates and functions returning predicates, at some point you'll need to define new predicates for yourself.
 Valip lets you do this very easily too.

 A predicate accepts a single argument and returns `true` or `false`.
 A